Lapageria: Description

 Lapageria rosea is an evergreen climbing plant reaching over 10 m high among shrubs and trees.
 The leaves are arranged alternately and are evergreen, leathery, lanceolate and feature three to seven prominent parallel veins.
 The vines twine counterclockwise in the Southern hemisphere and clockwise when grown in the Northern hemisphere (likely due to the apparent motion of the sun).

-The flowers have six thick, waxy tepals which are red, spotted with white.
+The flowers have six thick, waxy tepals which are most commonly red, spotted with white.
 They are most frequently produced in late summer and fall, although they may be produced at other times.
 The fruit is an elongated berry with a tough skin containing numerous small seeds about the size of a tomato seed, which are covered in an edible fleshy arils.
 In the wild the plant is pollinated by hummingbirds.

 Pollination

 Pollen is distributed by birds, mostly hummingbirds, and also insects and other animals.
 The flower form is of the syndrome of specialization for hummingbird pollination.
 Insect pollinators include: Bombus dahlbomii (native species to southern South America) and Bombus terrestris and Bombus ruderatus (both of which are not native to southern South America, and, instead, invasive).